hammerlab/infiltrate-rnaseq-pipeline/nfs/README.md

 kubectl describe jobs/process-err431606
 # notice that job was successful in 3 seconds, wow
 # check from somewhere else that has access to nfs whether the file anewfile was created -- it was!!!

+# clean up
+kubectl delete jobs --all

+# real
+# if instant "successful", then something went wrong. unclear why returning "successful" -- maybe need to add "stop on error" to bash. one way to get it to fail is to do volumeMount to /data instead of to /working.
+kubectl create -f ./real.yaml
 ```